Bank of England tells lenders to brace for economic storm | Business

 - United Kingdom

-"The economic outlook for the UK and globally has deteriorated materially," the BoE said as it published its latest Financial Stability Report, adding that developments around the war in Ukraine would be a key factor.
+Developments around the war in Ukraine would also be key, the BoE added.
 International forecasters like the IMF and OECD say Britain is more susceptible to recession and persistently high inflation than other Western countries, all of whom are grappling with global energy and commodity market shocks.

-The CCYB rate represents an extra buffer for banks that varies depending on the economic outlook.
+The CCyB rate represents an extra buffer for banks such as HSBC, Barclays, Lloyds Banking Group, and NatWest that varies depending on the economic outlook.
 Despite a worsening cost-of-living crunch, with inflation heading towards double digits, the BoE said banks were resilient to debt vulnerabilities among households and businesses.

 The central bank also expressed unease over the health of core financial markets - such as U.S. and British government bonds - which were the subject of the March 2020 "dash for cash" when the COVID-19 pandemic prompted panic selling.
 "Amid high volatility, liquidity conditions deteriorated even in usually highly liquid markets such as U.S. Treasuries, gilts and interest rate futures," the BoE said.